facebook/zstd/programs/zstd.1.md

     Note: If `windowLog` is set to larger than 27, `--long=windowLog` or `--memory=windowSize` needs to be passed to the decompressor.
+* `-M#`, `--memory=#`:
+    Set a memory usage limit for decompression.
+By default, Zstandard uses 128 MB as the maximum amount of memory the decompressor is allowed to use, but you can override this manually if need be in either direction (ie. you can increase or decrease it).
 * `-T#`, `--threads=#`:
     Compress using `#` working threads (default: 1).
     If `#` is 0, attempt to detect and use the number of physical CPU cores.